-Participants that successfully complete the skills component and the multiple choice test will receive a American Heart Association basic life support certificate that meets workplace requirements and is valid for 2 years.
+Participants that successfully complete the skills component and the multiple-choice test will receive an American Heart Association basic life support certificate that meets workplace requirements and is valid for 2 years.

 To register for a course visit our locations page to view all available courses in your region.

 This Basic Life Support (BLS) course takes approximately 4.5 hours to complete.
 The course’s length depends on the number and skill level of the participants that attend.